EasyG0ing1/MacIcns/README.md

 /Applications/MacIcns.app/Contents/MacOS/universalJavaApplicationStub /Users/username/Pictures/MyIcon.png
 ```

-The program uses the filename of your `.png` file but replaces the extension with `.icns`.
+The program uses the filename of your image file but replaces the extension with `.icns`.
 If the `.icns` file already exists, the program will overwrite the file if it is being run from within Terminal.
 In the GUI, you will have the option of overwriting the file.

-Java libraries are compiled into the app package so no need to install Java.
+### Java libraries are compiled into the app package so no need to install Java.

 ### GUI Mode
-If you run the program in GUI mode and it quits without showing that it's `Done!`, run it from within terminal using this command:
+If the program quits without showing that the file was created successfully (green text under the program logo), run it from within terminal using this command:
 ```Bash
 /Applications/MacIcns.app/Contents/MacOS/universalJavaApplicationStub
 ```